-We’ve spoken and emailed with many people through our free travel rewards coaching program and so many are astounded when they hear the deals you can get by using British Airways Avios points on actual American Airlines flights.
-The same holds true for Alaska Airlines flights and US Airways flights after 3/31/2014 but for simplicity we’ll focus on American Airlines flights in this article.
+We’ve spoken and emailed with many people through our free travel rewards coaching program and so many are astounded when they hear the deals you can get by using British Airways Avios points on actual American Airlines and US Airways flights.
+The same holds true for Alaska Airlines flights, but for simplicity we’ll focus on American Airlines and US Airways flights in this article.

 This is one of the great secrets of the entire travel rewards concept, but it is hard to wrap your mind around if this is your first time hearing about it: You can easily earn British Airways Avios points, which reside in your British Airways Executive Club account.
-You can then log into your BA account to access your points and book flights on American Airlines.
+You can then log into your BA account to access your points and book flights on American Airlines and US Airways.

-So you are actually flying on American Airlines planes and the only thing related to British Airways at all was how you booked the ticket.
+So you are actually flying on American Airlines or US Airways planes and the only thing related to British Airways at all was how you booked the ticket.

 Two great things about this concept: